mohamed-karawia/mohamed-karawia/README.md

 <!--
 **mohamed-karawia/mohamed-karawia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I'm an innovative Front End Developer, Creative problem solver with 3 year of experience building and maintaining responsive websites.
-Proficient in HTML, CSS, JavaScript, React.js and Vue.js. plus modern UI libraries and frameworks such as Bootstrap and tailwind. i give a high importance to writing clean, readable and reusable code .
+Innovative Front End Developer with over three years of experience.
+I craft dynamic, responsive, and user-focused web apps with a strong foundation in HTML, CSS, and JavaScript, complemented by modern libraries and frameworks.
 ## Contact me:

 m.karawia11@gmail.com